So, you have does ready to kid. Are your kidding kit essentials ready to go?

 More kidding kit essentials are cleaning supplies.
 Protect your hands and health by wearing gloves and sanitizing tools.

 Gloves are so cheap and easy to obtain.
-You can order a box here and use it for several years.
 Plus, it keeps your hands clean and safe from transmittal diseases.

 Sanitize EVERYTHING.
 We work closely with our veterinarian and buy our sanitation liquid from him.
 It’s blue and we just mix it with water and throw all syringes, bottles, nipples, and anything else that can be reused in the liquid for an hour or so.